ietf-scim-wg/draft-sehgal-scim-delta-query/draft-sehgal-scim-delta-query.md

 The following attribute is added to the schema of urn:ietf:params:scim:api:messages:2.0:ListResponse.

 nextDeltaToken
   : A string type that MUST be returned by the server on the last page during a delta query response.
-If the SCIM service provider supports delta query, this attribute MUST be returned by a when the query parameter deltaQuery is True OR a 400 series error must be returned //NOTE BE MORE SPECIFIC HERE.
+If the SCIM service provider supports delta query, this attribute MUST be returned by a when the query parameter deltaQuery is True.
 Values must only contain characters from the unreserved characters set defined in section 2.3 of [RFC3986].

 The following attribute is added to the sub-attributes of the common attribute "meta".

 isDeleted
 : A boolean type.
 This attribute MUST be returned and MUST have a value of True when the resource has been deleted from the SCIM service provider and is being returned as part of a delta query response.
-This attribute has a "returned" property value of "request" when the associated resource has not been deleted. //NOTE - Should be a part of a short section on deleted resources and associated behaviors, not just a new attribute
+This attribute has a "returned" property value of "request" when the associated resource has not been deleted.

 # Using Delta Query to track changes